-Some physicians and scientists have raised concerns that the vaccine may lead to adverse immune reactions, and vascular inflammation that may cause blood clots, heart attack or strokes in vaccine recipients.
+Some physicians and research scientists have raised concerns that the vaccine may produce heart muscle and vascular inflammation that could increase risk of blood clots, heart attacks, or strokes in some vaccine recipients.
 These concerns are currently unsettled science.

 What are Evergreen Family Medicine’s recommendations regarding Covid Vaccinations?

 We recognize that it is a very personal decision.
 There is not a one answer that will fit all people and all situations.
 Please consult your provider if you remain undecided.

 Pfizer has recently gained full approval for their mRNA vaccine.
 It is approved under the trade name COMIRNATY.
 It is indicated for active immunization against COVID-19 in individuals age 16 and older.
 The Pfizer BioNTech remains available for children over the age of 12 under an Emergency use authorization.
 Moderna is approved for EUA for people aged 18 and older.
 Evergreen Family Medicine does not endorse vaccine coercion or mandates.
 Private medical decisions should not be mixed with ideology or politics.

 If you are over age 60 or an adult with chronic disease placing you at risk, we would recommend a Covid vaccine.